lcostantino/mitre-assistant/src-mkdocs-mitre-assistant/docs/faq.md

 <br/>

 ### **How different is your tool from the ATT&CK CTI Repo?**

+My tool consumes the Mitre CTI Repo, they provide the data, I present the data to you.

 My tool will give you a better experience consuming the CTI Repo, and you will benefit from the time savings of not having to create base queries for the fundamentals of working with the ATT&CK Matrix.
 This includes, scenarios where you may not have someone in your team with the skills to code custom scripts for your reporting or modeling needs.

 The CTI Repo gives you a client to consume its details, **==please, go ahead and use that==**, and **==then use the Mitre-Assistant==**, I am confident you will appreciate what I have accomplished and am now sharing with you, **==for free.==**
 <br/>

 ### **If I use your tool in a commercial product, do I need to credit you?**
 **==YES.==** In return for my passionate commitment to share with the world as others have done with me for my career, I ask that you do the right thing.
-Although I understand some people are absent-minded or in some cases selfish, don't be deuche, do the right thing for others.
+Although I understand some people are absent-minded or in some cases selfish, don't be **mean**, do the right thing for others.

 <br/>